-Motivated by the constraints faced by self-assembly within the cell, we have explored self-assembly in a generic model of active particles with interactions.
-We have used neuroevolutionary learning to find protocols that achieve assembly within a particular time limit, and that produce as little entropy as possible.
-When time is plentiful, protocols use only attractive interactions and diffusive motion.
-When time is restricted, self-propulsion is required in order to allow the required degree of assembly to happen, but propulsion is expensive and results in more entropy being produced than in the diffusive case.
+We have found that when time is plentiful, protocols use only attractive interactions and diffusive motion.
+When time is scarce, self-propulsion is required in order to allow the required degree of assembly to happen, but propulsion is expensive and results in more entropy being produced than in the diffusive case.

 This competition is likely to exist generically, because it depends only on simple scaling arguments and not on specific molecular details.
-These results, interpreted in the context of cellular assembly, suggest a strong incentive to maintain the system size small enough for diffusion-driven assembly to occur on the required timescales.
+These results, interpreted in the context of cellular assembly, suggest an incentive to maintain the system size small enough for diffusion-driven assembly to occur on the required timescales.
 In specific systems the question of how costly it is to impose the required protocols is also relevant, and these costs may enhance or oppose the competition identified.